AngleProtocol/angle-docs/resources/user-guides/ha-positions.md

 ## Closing

 1. To close a position, click on the `Close` button of the positions you would like to close.
-2. You can then check oour position opening and current prices, as well as the amount you are going to get upon closing.
+2. You can then check your position's opening and current prices, as well as the amount you are going to get when closing it.
 3. Click on the `Close` button to confirm the transaction and receive the cash out amount (margin ± PnL).

 {% hint style="info" %} Upon closing a position, there is also an expert mode to protect for important slippage in price or in fees.